TorbenRahbekKoch/wikidata/Wikidata Json Format.md

 A label is what the "thing" is mainly called in different languages.

-Since JSON only allows one instance of each property (?) only one label can exist for each language.
+Since JSON only allows one instance of each property only one label can exist for each language.
+This also means that having the value inside an object is really not necessary.

 ## ``descriptions``